-Shipping from the US to Islands in Melanesia, Micronesia and Polynesia – Oceania Export Market Serie
+Shipping from the US to Melanesia, Micronesia and Polynesia – Oceania Export Market Series

 This post will complete our Oceania Market Series.
 While it includes many different countries and islands, the bulk of which get the majority of their GDP from the tourism industry, shipping to these nations offers a great opportunity to those shippers who service industries that cater to the tourism industry including food, beverages, and agricultural products, construction equipment, transportation equipment, and machinery.